DanielMateosLab/guindales-emails/README.md

 # Guindales Emails

 Welcome to Guindales Emails.
-An email list app where you can manage all your contacts.
+A mobile-first, responsive, SPA email list app where you can manage all your contacts.
 Feel free to see the live version [here](https://guindales-emails.vercel.app/) or clone the repository and run a local version using the scripts.

 ## Tech Stack